wstfu711/leetcode-daily/README.md

 - 2024 9/13 1310.
 XOR Queries of a Subarray
 - 2024 9/14 2419.
 Longest Subarray With Maximum Bitwise AND
 - 2024 9/14 2037.
 Minimum Number of Moves to Seat Everyone
+- 2024 9/15 1371.
+Find the Longest Substring Containing Vowels in Even Counts